-My husband and I moved across the country 9 months ago.
-It has been a wonderful adventure and we're both happy here (even though we miss our families a lot!), but it has reinforced something we already were aware of before we moved -- it's hard to make friends as an adult.
+I moved across the country 9 months ago.
+It has been a wonderful adventure and I am happy here, but damn is it hard to make friends as an adult.

 ("Adult", she types, while wearing her Grinch pajamas).

 I have always had trouble making friends, honestly.
-Though, people seem to have a hard time believing this because I tend to come across as an extrovert, or because I'm "likable" (as some kind acquaintances have reassured me).
+People seem to have a hard time believing this because I tend to come across as an extrovert, or because I'm "likable" (as some kind acquaintances have reassured me).
 However, for whatever reason, I've always struggled with it.

 I'm sure part of it has to do with my revolutionary communication skills; I'm just a hair below "Plants" in that area (but well above "Inanimate Objects" thankyouverymuch).
 As well as my tendency to keep things private.
 My difficulty with, and sensitivity to, vulnerability, skews things I think. i.e. from what people have explained, I tend to think I have been very open when, as it turns out, I haven't revealed nearly as much as I thought.
 And being an extroverted introvert doesn't quite move things along either.
 I prefer being alone, I *need* to be alone to recharge with my chronic illnesses, and I'm pretty sure I have a bit of social anxiety (none of which may be obvious to most people).